8 Common Questions Answered About the UKCA Mark

 The majority of products that are currently covered under the CE marking regulations and directives will fall under the scope of UKCA marking.

-The product areas that the UKCA mark covers is as follows:
+The product areas that the UKCA mark covers are as follows:

 - Electromagnetic compatibility